ScarletsFiction/Scarlets/README.md

 Scarlets have internal upgrade feature
 > $ php scarlets upgrade

-But if there any error and the framework was unable to be loaded, please clone this repository and extract it to `vendor/scarletsfiction/scarlets`
+But if there are any error and the framework was unable to be loaded

+Please clone this repository and extract it to `vendor/scarletsfiction/scarlets`

 ## Contribution